mkeke/2021-slide-puzzle/readme.md

 ### Responsive layout

-Plans concerning the layout flow.
-    fullscreen takes the entire screen
-    ratio is calculated and positioned. conf.hSpace and conf.vSpace are taken into account when the size of the board is calculated.

-    board flows inside
-    nav flows inside
-    options are positioned abs, toggled by nav
+`fullscreen` takes the entire screen.
+The size and position of `ratio` is calculated based on `state.grid` (the current grid size), `conf.hSpace` and `conf.vSpace`.

+The board flows inside the ratio container.
+The width and height of the board is also calculated to avoid rounding errors caused by box-sizing: content-box and padding-bottom scaling.
+With a tile size of 100px, the board is 404x408 when using that technique.

 ## October 5th
 ## October 6th